 - The temporary space should be located on a reasonably fast file system.
 A network file system located on a remote server may slow the comparison processing. - You can increase disk I/O performance by specifying multiple temporary directories with profile settings.
-For maximum benefit, put the directories on different physical disks. - You can control the amount of memory that is allocated to each of the processing steps with profile settings. - You can use a profile setting to terminate the confirmation step after a given number of out-of-sync rows, to work around resource limitations.

-• Additional memory properties can be controlled with server parameters.
+For maximum benefit, put the directories on different physical disks. - You can use a profile setting to terminate the confirmation step after a given number of out-of-sync rows, to work around resource limitations. - Additional memory properties can be controlled with server parameters.
 See "Configuration Parameters" in Administering Oracle GoldenGate Veridata.